-Say: "Evidence from research shows that patients want to share information about their symptoms, progress and management, get access to an expert and get information, support and reassurance when coming to consult with a health worker".
+Evidence from research shows that patients want to share information about their symptoms, progress and management, get access to an expert and get information, support and reassurance when coming to consult with a clinician.

-ACTIVITY 2.2.5 BENEFITS OF GATHERING INFORMATION FROM ALL PERSPECTIVES
+2.2.5 BENEFITS OF GATHERING INFORMATION FROM ALL PERSPECTIVES

-Highlight how important the biomedical information is but that information from the patient's perspective is also medically important.
-In addition, patients actually want to be heard and understood when they consult with a health professional.
+Biomedical information is very important information from the patient's perspective is also medically important.
+In addition, patients actually want to be heard and understood when they consult with a health worker.

-Highlight that the health professional is an expert in the biomedical perspective and the patient is the expert in their lives (the patient perspective).
+Highlight that the health worker is an expert in the biomedical perspective and the patient is the expert in their lives (the patient perspective).